MIUN Free NEET Quiz Unit 1

 5 / 50

-5. The bulbul singing early morning because the bird’s need to communicate with its mate during breeding season.
+5. How the bulbul singing early morning because the bird’s need to communicate with its mate during breeding season.

 6 / 50